wefner/python_library_cookiecutter/README.md

     $ alias _tag='_CI/scripts/tag'
     $ alias _graph='_CI/scripts/graph'

-The bootstrap script creates a .venv directory inside the project directory hosting the virtual environment.
+The bootstrap script creates a .{{cookiecutter.project_slug}} directory inside the project directory hosting the virtual environment.
 It is called by all other scripts before they do anything.
 So one could simple start by calling _lint and that would set up everything before it tried to actually lint the project

 Once the code is ready to be delivered the _tag script should be called accepting one of three arguments, patch, minor, major following the semantic versioning scheme.